Amal654/twubric/README.md

 1. **User listing**

-   - Upon loading, you can see a list of your followers along with their profile picture, Twubric scores, total followers and their category, joining date displayed on the home page.
+   - Upon loading, you can see a list of your followers along with their profile picture, Twubric scores, total followers with their category and joining date displayed on the home page.
    - Twubric scores are calculated based on the criteria and is shown with total followers.

 2. **Filtering**